-A secondary option is the reticulation of firefighting water for use by adequately trained and equipped personnel before the fire brigade arrives.
-In such cases, the hydrant system could be supplied with a permanently connected pressurised water source sufficient to allow staff to establish hose streams directly from the hydrant system outlets.
-Use of this secondary option shall not diminish the standard's primary objective.
+A secondary option is the reticulation of firefighting water for use by adequately trained and equipped personnel, prior to the arrival of the fire brigade.
+In such cases, the hydrant system may be supplied with a permanently connected pressurised water source sufficient to allow staff to establish hose streams direct from the hydrant system outlets.
+Use of this secondary option shall not diminish the primary objective of the standard.

-1.1.6 Manually controlled branches
+1.1.6 Manually controlled branches/nozzles

-Hydrant systems complying with this standard are suited to firefighting operations using manually controlled branches (also known as nozzles).
+Hydrant systems complying with this standard are suited to firefighting operations using manually controlled branches/nozzles.